Pahove Chapter (Boise)

 Chapter meetings with intriguing presentations are held on the second Tuesday of each month from October–April (May) starting at 7:00 pm.
 We currently offer hybrid viewing formats, both in-person at MK Nature Center and a Zoom link for at-home enjoyment.
 You will receive more details about presentations via email.
 We also keep this chapter web page updated.

-If you miss a talk, then you can view them on our YouTube channel or scroll down and click on the link below.
+If you miss a talk, then you can view it afterwards on our YouTube channel or here through a link to our past presentations below.

-These can also be found on our INPS YouTube channel.
+These talks can also be found on our INPS YouTube channel.
 Visit us there!

 INPS PAHOVE CHAPTER